albheim/covid19model/README.md

 nature/utils/process-covariates.r

+nature/utils/covariate-size-effects.r

-to set lockdown to not have happened and to update the `last_intervention` parameter for all countries.
+to set lockdown to not have happened, to update the `last_intervention` parameter for all countries and to remove lockdown from the plot (since it now only reflects the prior).
+We also add the figures from the simulation in the nature/figures/ folder.

 This README only differs by this first section.
 To be able to run the code you can hence follow the instructions under **Installing dependencies** given below.